 General Psychology is offered as a three-course sequence.
 Over the three courses, students develop an understanding of psychology as a behavioral and social science.
-In this course, students learn the historical and contemporary schools of psychology and foundational psychologists, research methods used in psychology, the biological bases of behavior, human development, sensation and perception, with application to human problems.
-Strong reading and writing skills are recommended.
-FALL three courses, students develop an understanding of psychology as a behavioral and social science.
 In this course, students learn about states of consciousness, learning, memory, cognition, motivation and emotion.
 Strong reading and writing skills are recommended.
 Prerequisite: WR 121 level writing skills.
 WINTER